AlextheYounga/us-federal-code/usc/title-43-public-lands/chapter-12-reclamation-and-irrigation-of-lands-by-federal-government/frontmatter.md

 505. Drainage facilities and minor construction in irrigation works; contracts with repayment organizations; limitation on costs; submission of contract to Congress.

+505a.
+Definitions.

+505a–1.
+Asset Management Report enhancements for reserved works.

+505a–2.
+Asset Management Report enhancements for transferred works.

 #### SUBCHAPTER XI–A—RECLAMATION SAFETY OF DAMS ####

 506. Authority of Secretary to make modifications.